sverx/SMSTestSuite/README.md

 * The result of a detection routine that tests if your console is a Japanese one or an 'import' one (USA/Europe).
 * The result of the VDP type detection routine: first revision SEGA Master System should have a 315-5124 chip while the newer SEGA Master System II should have a 315-5246 chip.
 Note that this is not always true.
 * The result of the TV type detection routine: either 50Hz (PAL) or 60Hz (NTSC).
-* The result of a detection routine that tests if your console is a SEGA Game Gear.
+* The result of a detection routine that tests if your console is a SEGA Game Gear (plus the result of a detection routine that tests if it's a Twin ASIC model Game Gear).
-* The 16-bit checksum of the first 8 KB of the console BIOS contents (only if it's not a SEGA Game Gear).
+* The 16-bit checksum of the first 8 KB of the console BIOS contents.
 This is used to identify the BIOS in the machine, and informations will be printed in the lower part of the screen.

-If "unidentified BIOS found!" is printed, please let us know here -> http://www.smspower.org/forums/ Also, pressing the DOWN key on the pad, the first 16 KB of the BIOS contents will be saved to SRAM, if your cartridge supports that (Krikzz's Master EverDrive's users will find a SAV file in their SD cards only after dumping the SRAM to SD, which happens when you load a new ROM to the cart).
+If "unidentified BIOS found!" is printed, please let us know here -> http://www.smspower.org/forums/

+Also, pressing the DOWN key on the pad, the first 16 KB of the BIOS contents will be saved to SRAM, if your cartridge supports that (Krikzz's Master EverDrive's users will find a SAV file in their SD cards only after dumping the SRAM to SD, which happens when you load a new ROM to the cart).